 - Make sure both of the above reflect the needs and wants of your target candidates.
-Take your findings from steps 8 and 9, and implement changes that will appeal to your target candidates.
+Take your findings from step 8 and implement changes that will appeal to your target candidates.

 - Create content that appeals to your personas.
 Once your infrastructure is in place, start creating new content that will resonate with your target personas.
 Update your careers site, alter your social media messaging, create employer branding videos.
 New content, tailored to your target audience, will help tell your new story.